Chimoney/chimoney-community-projects/submissions/Articles/Contributing-to-Chimoney-Hacktoberfest.md

 ### Staying Involved in the Chimoney Community

-- Join Chimoney's developer community on platforms like [Discord](https://discord.gg/TsyKnzT4qV)
+- Join Chimoney's developer community on [Discord](https://discord.gg/TsyKnzT4qV)
-- Attend Chimoney's events [here](https://lu.ma/Chimoney) to connect with its global community and be updated with the community initiatives.
+- Attend Chimoney's events [here](https://lu.ma/Chimoney) to connect with its global community and be updated on the community initiatives.

 ### Opportunities for Continuous Contributions